Nimoismail/Bank-of-Flatiron/README.md

 The Royal Bank of Flatiron

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-To clone the application, follow these steps:

-Open your terminal and navigate to the directory where you want to download the project.

 # Clone the repository by using the following command: